Actively Recruiting

 You may qualify if you...

-- Patients relapsing 12 or more months after therapy must have progressed after autologous transplant or be ineligible for transplant
+- Patients relapsing 12 months or more after therapy must have progressed after autologous transplant or be ineligible for transplant.

-- Disease must be CD19 positive by immunohistochemistry or flow cytometry
+- Disease must be CD19 positive by immunohistochemistry or flow cytometry.

-- Age between 2 and 70 years
+- Age between 2 and 70 years.

-- Ability to understand and willing to sign informed consent
+- Ability and willingness to sign informed consent.

 You will not qualify if you...

-- Autologous transplant within 6 weeks before planned CAR-T infusion
+- Autologous transplant within 6 weeks before planned CAR-T infusion.

-- Receiving CAR-T treatment outside this study
+- Receiving CAR-T treatment outside this trial.

-- HIV or HTLV infection
+- HIV or HTLV infection.

-- Pregnant or breastfeeding women
+- Pregnant or breastfeeding women.

-- Active hepatitis B or C infection confirmed by positive PCR
+- Active hepatitis B or C infection.

-- Serious or potentially fatal medical conditions
+- Serious or potentially fatal medical conditions.

 AI-Screening